How to Green Clean your Home

 Vinegar is one of the first ingredients that come to mind when the idea of green cleaning your home pops into your head, and yes it definitely does have some benefits but only when used correctly!
 Unfortunately there’s a lot of misconception surrounding the efficacy of vinegar as a cleaning product.

 White vinegar is very acidic which makes it great for tackling grease, but not necessarily removing dirt.
-It’s effective against E.Coli (undiluted) but does not kill Salmonella bacteria and therefore should be used in conjunction with other cleaners in the kitchen and bathroom.
+It’s effective against M. Tuberculosis but does not kill many other forms of bacteria and therefore should be used in conjunction with other cleaners in the kitchen and bathroom.

 Baking Soda is a fantastic green cleaning ingredient! it deodorizes and works to help scrub grime off of surfaces.
 A paste of baking soda and water effectively helps to get filth off of sinks and other surfaces.
 When blended with vinegar, baking soda makes a lovely fizzing action that sounds like it’s doing a lot… but don’t be fooled because you really shouldn’t blend the two.